exsurgo/ProjectTemplates/Readme.md

 - Use detailed comments in controller code for new user education.
 - All main view classes should be named MainView and have it's itemId set to mainView.
 - Strings should use single quotes instead of double
+- Variables should be hoisted where appropriate.
+Proper tabbed formatting should be used and comments should be appended to end of line.
+Ex var x = 1,	// First y = 2;	// Second

 **Rules for Ext templates**
 - A viewport should always be used as the top-level views for Ext.